 5 Tips For Running During Lockdown

-We’ve been blogging recently about staying active during lockdown through indoor workouts.
-However if you live in a country where limited outdoor exercise is still allowed, getting out for a run is a fantastic way to stay fit – physically and emotionally.
+With Christmas on our doorstep and some form of lockdown still present for most of us, getting out for a run is a fantastic way to stay fit – physically and emotionally.
 Here are our top 5 tips for getting the most out of running outside.

 Headspace over Headphones

 Being outside boosts one’s sense of wellbeing much more than an indoors workout.
 More than ever, we’re appreciating getting out on a run and really soaking up the sights and sounds.
-We really notice the lack of traffic and aircraft noise, the smells of spring, and family groups out on bikes or having a kick around.
+We really notice lower levels of aircraft noise, the smell of autumn, and family groups out on bikes or having a kick around.
 A great reason to ditch the headphones and soak up your surroundings.

 Make it Count

 Now is a good time to assess our running patterns and use our time wisely.
 We’ve certainly been guilty of “popping out for a half hour run” rather than planning more logically.
-A good three run week should consist of a tempo run (a bit slower than race pace); speedwork (intervals) and a long run (nice and slow – 1 to 2 hours depending on your fitness and goals, and on government guidelines on permitted exercise time).
+A good three run week should consist of a tempo run (a bit slower than race pace); speed work (intervals) and a long run (nice and slow – 1 to 2 hours depending on your fitness and goals).

 Be Safe, Be Responsible

 Rules on social distancing vary round the world, but where you can run outside try to keep your distance from others.
 It helps to pick less busy times and routes.
 If you are working from home and can be reasonably flexible consider mid morning and mid afternoon.
 Similarly could you shift your Sunday long run to midweek?
 Time also to explore – give your favourite park or canal towpath a break and develop a few new route or even try a microadventure.

 Keep a distance of 9 meters (not 2)